w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 [Sharding FAQ](https://github.com/ethereum/wiki/wiki/Sharding-FAQ#how-would-synchronous-cross-shard-messages-work)
 for more information.

-Polkadot uses [Cross-Consensus Message Passing Format (XCM)](./learn-xcm.md) for parachains to send arbitrary messages to each other.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses [Cross-Consensus Message Passing Format (XCM)](./learn-xcm.md) for parachains to send arbitrary messages to each other.
 Parachains open connections with each other and can send messages via their established channels.
-Given that collators will need to be full nodes of the Relay Chain as well, they will be connected and will be able to relay messages from parachain A to parachain B.
-Messages do not pass through the Relay Chain, only proofs of post and channel operations (open, close, etc.) go into the Relay Chain.
+Given that collators will need to be full nodes of the Relay-Chain as well, they will be connected and will be able to relay messages from parachain A to parachain B. Messages do not pass through the Relay-Chain, only validity proofs and channel operations do (open, close, etc.).
 This enhances scalability by keeping data on the edges of the system.

-Polkadot will add a protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will add a protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
 Messages sent with SPREE carry additional guarantees about provenance and interpretation by the receiving chain.

 ## Governance